Otumian-empire/voting-system-in-c/docs/DOCS.md

 > entity name: candidates

 - id: number, that represents row id
-- candidate_id: a string of 10 characters that uniquely identifies a nominated candidate
+- username: a string of 10 characters that uniquely identifies a nominated candidate
 - name: a string of characters that is displayed for nominated candidate
 - voting_processes: number, that represents a voting processes a candidate is part of